 To prevent the commonly-experienced magnesium oil stings, read on below as we explain simple and effective ways to combat the discomfort of using magnesium oil, even if your skin is sensitive.

-Importance of magnesium oil in human body
+Importance of Magnesium in Health

 There are many ways you can boost magnesium levels in your body.
-But, the most effective one, and recommended by most doctors is a topical application; using magnesium sprays or oils directly on the skin.
-However, some users experience a stinging sensation on the skin after application.
+One of the most effective methods is via topical magnesium application; using magnesium sprays or oils directly on the skin.
+However, some users report experiencing a stinging sensation on the skin after application.